Performing Trade Studies Using Analyzer

 3. Expand () Overall Value () in the Data Provider Variables list.

-4. Double click on the following data providers to move them to the Analyzer Variables list:
+4. Double-click the following data provider elements () to move them to the Analyzer Variables list:

 The Parametric Study Tool runs a model through a sweep of values for some input variable.
-The resulting data can be plotted to view trends.
+You can plot the resulting data to view trends.

 Set up a Parametric Study with Inclination as the design variable.